Nonparametric Matrix Response Regression with Application to Brain Imaging Data Analysis: Theory

 \begin{assumption} Assume that $n^{-1/2}(p \wedge q) \to 0$, $(pq)^{1/2}h^{\alpha_2}(p \wedge q)^{1/2}\lambda_n^{-1} \to 0$, $\lambda_n (p \wedge q)^2 \to 0$, and $ \frac{ pq (p \wedge q)}{n\lambda_n^2} \to 0$ as $n \rightarrow \infty$. \end{assumption}

 Assumption \ref{assump:g_smooth} assumes the $\alpha_2$-smoothness for each element of the nonparametric function $g(x)$.
 This assumption is commonly used in multivariate function estimation literature such as \citet{scott2015multivariate}.
 It is possible to extend the results for anisotropic case in the future work based on the techniques developed in this paper.
-Assumptions \ref{assump2} and \ref{a2} are required for estimation consistency and rank consistency.
+The i.i.d assumption for the pixels in the residual is needed for showing consistency result, and we have conducted a sensitivity analysis in the simulation to show that our proposed method is robust to the violation of this assumption.
+Assumption \ref{assump2} is required for estimation consistency as it imposes constraints on the matrix size and the bandwidth.
 Assumption \ref{ap1} is satisfied for most kernel density functions.
-The boundedness condition for the density funciton of $x$ will hold if $x$ is defined on a compact support.
+The boundedness condition for the density function of $x$ will hold if $x$ is defined on a compact support and the density is continuous.
+Assumption \ref{a2} is needed for rank consistency.
 With these assumptions, we can state the two main theorems of this paper.
-Their proofs are given in the Supplementary File.
+Their proofs are given in the Supporting Information.

 \begin{theorem} Suppose that Assumptions \ref{assump:g_smooth}--\ref{ap1} hold.
 We consider two cases for $p$ and $q$ (e.g., whether they diverge or not).